JohnRiddles/westraining-R/intro-to-R/02-dataio.md

 catalog file for SAS?
 In which sheet is the data in our Excel file?
-How to deal with user generated missing values in SPSS?) and of course we can interact with many other formats (`feather` for data exchange with Python, fixed width files, hd5, …), connections (PostgreSQL, MongoDB, Microsoft Access, SQL Server, …), streams (for real-time analysis), … but this is sufficient for now.
+How to deal with user generated missing values in SPSS?) and of course we can interact with many other formats (`feather` for data exchange with Python, fixed width files, hd5, …), streams (for real-time analysis), … but this is sufficient for now.
 Let’s move on to doing something with the data.